m245seed/ai-file-sorter/README.md

    brew install --cask font-0xproto
    ```

 4. Go to [API Key, Obfuscation, and Encryption](#api-key-obfuscation-and-encryption) and complete all steps there before proceeding to step 6 here.
-The app won't work otherwise.

 5. Go to `app/resources` and run `./compile-resources.sh`.
 Go back to the `app` directory.